Commands of Christ

 Q: When God told Gideon to destroy his father’s altar, Gideon did it at night for fear of the men who worshiped Baal.
 Did Gideon demonstrate wisdom or a lack of boldness?
 (See Judges 6:25–32.)

-A: Though a General demands obedience from his troops when they are given an order, he also expects them to be aware and alert to possible dangers.
+A: Though a general demands obedience from his troops when they are given an order, he also expects them to be aware and alert to possible dangers.
 A wise soldier is willing to submit his physical body to the direction of his leader, and yet he constantly should use his mind to accomplish the assigned mission.

 When Gideon tore down his father’s altar, he chose to do it at night “because he feared his father’s household, and the men of the city” (Judges 6:27).